-Tagging returns suggest that kahawai (A. trutta) remain in, or return to the same area for several years, but some move throughout the kahawai habitat.
-The pattern of kahawai movement around New Zealand is poorly understood and there are regional differences in age structure and abundance that are consistent with limited mixing between regions; however, kahawai (A. trutta) are assumed to be a single biological stock.
-There is no information about stock structure of A. xylabion.
+Returns from tagging programmes do not provide definitive information on the level of potential mixing between KAH QMAs, but tagging returns suggest that most kahawai (A. trutta) remain in the same area for several years, but some move throughout the kahawai habitat.
+The pattern of kahawai movement around New Zealand is poorly understood and there are regional differences in age structure and abundance that are consistent with limited mixing between regions.;

-Smith et al. (2007) compared otolith micro-chemistry (multi-element chemistry and stable isotopes) and meristics (e.g. fin counts) from 0-group kahawai from two regions (Okahu Bay, Waitemata Harbour and Hakahaka Bay, Port Underwood).
+Smith et al. (2007) compared otolith micro-chemistry (multi-element chemistry and stable isotopes) and meristics (e.g., fin counts) from 0-group kahawai from two regions (Okahu Bay, Waitemata Harbour and Hakahaka Bay, Port Underwood).
 Two distant sites were chosen in order to provide the best chance of successful discrimination.
 Neither meristics nor stable isotopes provided any discrimination and magnesium and barium concentrations provided only weak discriminatory power.
-There is no information that would warrant a change to the present five management areas.